oetapia/firebase-boilerplate/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Add Firebase data
+Replace database settings in the file `src/firebase.js` with the ones from your project

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`
+To install all necessary dependencies before runing any script

 ### `npm start`